303597/Group_8-engg1340comp2113/README.md

 ### 2. Data structures for storing game status

+* Coordinates of the Pacman and ghosts <br>
-The coordinates of the Pacman and ghosts are stored in the map's 2-D "vals" vector and updated by directly modifying the corresponding elements in the vector after every game loop.
-The parameters of the characters are stored in their classes, respectively.
-For example, the "Pacman" class stores variables including numbers of Pacman's lives and eaten ghosts.
+The coordinates of the Pacman and ghosts are stored in the map's 2-D "vals" vector and updated by directly modifying the corresponding elements in the vector after every game loop.  <br>
+* Parameters of the characters <br>
+The parameters of the characters are stored in their classes, respectively.  <br>
+For example, the "Pacman" class stores variables including numbers of Pacman's lives and eaten ghosts. <br>

 ### 3. Dynamic memory management